Sriwats/pdsnd_github/README.md

 6/24/2019 18:30 hours

 ### Project Title
-City Bikeshare exploratory data analysis final version
+Bikeshare exploratory data analysis v2

 ### Description
-This project is an exploratory data analysis exercise that analyzed bikeshare data across Washington DC, Chicago, and NYC to identify ridership patterns.
+This project is an exploratory data analysis exercise to analyze bikeshare data across Washington DC, Chicago, and NYC.
 We do this through visualizing the data via bar charts, histograms, and box plots.

 ### Files used
-Used raw data from
+Used raw data from Udacity
-1) new-york-city.csv
+1)new-york-city.csv
-2) Washington.csv
+2)Washington.csv
-3) chicago.csv
+3)chicago.csv

 The three files were merged to facilitate creation of a faceted visualization.